mattermost/docs/source/administration/prev-config-settings.rst

   This page can only be modified using the System Console user interface.

-**True**: When true, new users must accept the terms of service before accessing any Mattermost teams on desktop, web or mobile.
+**True**: When true, new users must accept the terms of service before accessing any Mattermost teams on desktop, web, or mobile.
 Existing users must accept them after login or a page refresh.
-To update terms of service link displayed in account creation and login pages, go to **System Console > Legal and Support > Terms of Service Link**.
+To update the Terms of Service link displayed in account creation and login pages, go to **System Console > Legal and Support > Terms of Service Link**.

 **False**: During account creation or login, users can review terms of service by accessing the link configured via **System Console > Legal and Support > Terms of Service link**.